Bhavna Gaur

+Bhavna Gaur resigned from the Aam Aadmi Party on 31 January 2025 ahead of 2025 Delhi Legislative Assembly election and joined Bharatiya Janata Party on 1 February 2025 in the presence of BJP's national vice-president and the in-charge of Delhi Baijayant Panda, and state president Virendra Sachdeva.

 Early life and education

 Bhavna Gaur completed her education in Delhi and in Rohtak.
 She holds Bachelor of Arts and Bachelor of Education degrees.

 Political career

-She was a MCD Councillor in 1997 from Madhu Vihar area on BJP ticket.
+She was an MCD Councillor in 1997 from Madhu Vihar area on BJP ticket.

-Bhavna Gaur is a member of the Aam Aadmi Party.
-She contested in 2013 Delhi Legislative Assembly election and received 26.79% votes and came on second position after four term BJP MLA Dharm Dev Solanki who won with a margin of 6.51% votes.
+She contested in 2013 Delhi Legislative Assembly election from Aam Aadmi Party and received 26.79% votes and came on second position after four term BJP MLA Dharm Dev Solanki who won with a margin of 6.51% votes.

 In the 2015 Delhi Legislative Assembly election she defeated Dharam Dev Solanki of BJP by a margin of 30,849 votes (20.90%).
 Her term as MLA in the Sixth Legislative Assembly of Delhi was her first term.

 In the 2020 Delhi Legislative Assembly election she was re-elected.

 Member of Legislative Assembly (2015-2020)

 Between 2015-2020, she was an elected member of the 6th Delhi Assembly representing Palam Assembly constituency.